 Ingredients

-- 2 large boneless skinless chicken breasts cut in half horizontally
+- 2 large boneless skinless chicken breasts Cut in half horizontally, or 6 boneless skinless thighs.

 - ⅓ cup all-purpose flour